Google Sheets Integration

 Remember!
 The column name must exactly match the available metric name.
 You can select as many as you wish.

 For the script to run, you also need an API Key.
+There are two options to get it:

 Register on Blokiments.
 Go to Blokiments - REFERRAL LINK